LJaremek/DeepLearning-MINI/project_1/README.md

 # DeepLearning-MINI
-Projects from the lecture "Deep Learning" at the MINI faculty at WUT
+Project 1 from the lecture "Deep Learning" at the MINI faculty at WUT.

 ## 1. Project description
+Train student model based on trained teacher model.

 ## 2. Project structure
 ```